- SA Bushfire Appeal

 When is the funding open?

-A second round of funding for category 4 will be available in April 2020.
+Applications for categories 1-4 have reopened and close on 8 March 2020.
+A second round of funding for category 4 only will be available in April/May 2020

 Who will assess the applications?